Working On Campus

 Social Insurance Number – Information for Newcomers

-To apply for a SIN, you must have 1 of these conditions printed on your valid Study Permit:
+To apply for a SIN, you must have one of these conditions printed on your valid Study Permit:

 • May accept employment on the campus of the institution at which registered in full-time studies.